ddarmon/sfinsc-day1/README.md

 We see that the bridge node corresponds to William Shatner.
 He appeared in several sci-fi movies in 1994, amongst them [*Star Trek: Generations*](http://www.imdb.com/title/tt0111280/?ref_=nm_flmg_act_86).

-> **Exercise:** Can you identify which cluster corresponds to the actors from *Star Trek: Generations*?
+> **Explore:** Can you identify which cluster corresponds to the actors from *Star Trek: Generations*?
 To find Shatner's neighbors in the network, right click on his entry in the Data Laboratory and choose 'Select neighbour nodes on table'.

 Degree is just one of many possible [node centralities](https://en.wikipedia.org/wiki/Centrality).
 A node has large degree centrality if it is connected to many other nodes in the network.
 Another form of node centrality is [eigenvector centrality](https://en.wikipedia.org/wiki/Centrality#Eigenvector_centrality).
 A node with high eigenvector centrality has a lot of connections to other nodes that also have many connections.

-> **Exercise:** Compute the eigenvector centrality of the nodes in the network using the appropriate option in the Statistics panel.
+> **Explore:** Compute the eigenvector centrality of the nodes in the network using the appropriate option in the Statistics panel.
 How do the eigenvector centralities compare to the degree centralities?
 Resize the nodes using the eigenvector centralities, and compare the nodes that stand out under each centrality.

 ## Network Analysis with igraph &mdash; Network Analysis in a Scripting Environment